 For decades Guy and I have lived by this motto and have found that we discover new processes and ideas within our "mistakes."
-I have one caveat, safety is mandatory; celebrate mistakes but stay safe.
+I have one caveat-safety is mandatory; celebrate mistakes but stay safe.

-Picasso's paperboard guitar might be judged, by some to be a mistake: it's not playable; it can follow no melody; the strings are not straight, the neck has no fingerboard, the frets don't work, it's crimped and torn, and has sloppy construction-and yet it is beautiful, fascinating, novel, revolutionary and priceless.
-Picasso's colossal mistake teaches us something new every time we experience his cubist paperboard guitar collage-as it did in 1912.
+Picasso's paperboard guitar might be judged by some to be a mistake.
+It's not playable; it can follow no melody; the strings are not straight, the neck has no fingerboard, the frets don't work, it's crimped and torn, has sloppy construction-and yet it is beautiful, fascinating, novel, revolutionary and priceless.
+Picasso's colossal mistake teaches us something new every time we experience his cubist paperboard guitar collage 120 years since its construction.

-Note: The adhesive of choice for professional bookbinder John DeMerritt is a modified PVA: Four or five parts PVA to one part methyl cellulose.
-Applied with a foam paint roller.
-For instruction on mixing methyl cellulose go to www.magnoliapaper.com
+Note: The adhesive of choice for professional bookbinder John DeMerritt is a modified PVA: four or five parts PVA to one part methyl cellulose, applied with a foam paint roller.
+For instruction on mixing methyl cellulose please visit www.magnoliapaper.com.